KxSystems/mqtt/docs/reference.md

 (`msgsent;1)
 ```

-??? detail "This function is a projection of the function `.mqtt.pubx` defined below."
+> This function is a projection of the function `.mqtt.pubx` defined below.
+>

-    Where
+> Where
+>

-  	1. `kqos` is set to 1.
+> 1. `kqos` is set to 1.
 The broker/client will deliver the message at least once, with confirmation required.
-  	2. `kret` is set to `0b`.
+> 2. `kret` is set to `0b`.
 Messages are not retained after sending.

 ## `.mqtt.pubx`